tsvetomir/xlf-translate/README.md

 This will populate all empty target elements in the `messages.xlf` file with matching translations.
 Non-empty target elements will be skipped to avoid overwriting user translations.

-> The file will be overwritten
+> The messages file will be updated in place.

 You can also force overwriting all translations, regardless if empty or not: